JamesSkemp/words/content/post/watchmen-the-comic-is-.md

 +++
-title = "Watchmen (the comic) is ..." summary = "Here's what Watchmen, the comic/graphic novel, is, in my opinion." draft = false comments = false date = "2009-03-27T21:36:00-05:00"
+title = "Watchmen (the comic) is ..." description = "Here's what Watchmen, the comic/graphic novel, is, in my opinion." draft = false comments = false date = "2009-03-27T21:36:00-05:00"